RazCrimson/cm/README.md

-TO DO
+TO DO\n
-1.convert all directories to absolute directories 2.add and modify should'nt come together
+1.convert all directories to absolute directories\n
+2.add and modify should'nt come together\n
-3.add and remove should'nt come together
+3.add and remove should'nt come together\n
-4.sub options of paste
+4.sub options of paste\n
-  1.adding destination
+  1.adding destination\n
   2.options
     1.paste all of em
     2.paste the last one